Pollinators

 Pollinators include bees, butterflies, moths, ants, wasps, beetles, other insects, hummingbirds and other birds, mammals including bats, lemurs and honey possums, and even reptiles like the Blue-tailed day gecko on the island nation of Mauritius.

 90% of plants in ecosystems, and 70% of agricultural crop plants rely on pollinators to survive.
-Without pollinators, one third of food for humans would disappear including many types of nutrient-high produce.
+Without pollinators, one third of food for humans would disappear, including many types of nutrient-rich produce.

 Habitat and flower loss, use of pesticides, and disease are all threats to the survival of many pollinator species we rely on.
 A number are now endangered, at risk, in decline or extinct.